Florida Service Dog Requirements

 Safety of Service Animals in Florida

-The service dog laws for the state of Florida are very similar to the federal regulations.
-Florida also goes the extra mile to protect its service animals, with laws against any interference or injury.
+Florida goes the extra mile to protect its service animals, with laws against any interference or injury.
 These laws prohibit the obstruction, harm, or intimidation of a service animal by another person or an animal owned by that person.
-These actions are punishable as a misdemeanor in the first-degree or a felony of the third-degree, depending on the severity of the incident.
+These actions are punishable as a misdemeanor in the first degree or a felony of the third degree, depending on the severity of the incident.

 1. Heather Melton says: January 17, 2021